 This leads me to the next, very important point.

 A great example on focusing on how you want to live, not what you want to achieve is to with to “live with integrity” or “create harmony in everyday”.
 I use these kind of ‘process goals‘ regularly.
 Pursuing excellence moves you from chasing happiness somewhere in the future and places you in the present moment where all action is taken anyway.

 Research proves that people who regularly write down their goals and are specific about when and how they are going to put their plans into action double their chances of success.
 And what’s more, according to the legendary study about goals at Harvard MBA program 1979, the 3% of students who had clear, written goals were earning 10 times what the other 97% earned combined!

-Well, at DrivenWoman we know this, because it is what we do every month.
-Members soon realise that they become much more aware of the things they write down in their action sheets at the end of each session and become specific on how they are going to put those goals into action.
+At DrivenWoman we know this more than well, because it is what our program is based on.
+Program members become more aware of the things they write down in their action sheets at the end of each session and become specific on how they are going to put those goals into action.

-It’s the combined effect of writing things down, talking them through and doing it regularly that dramatically impacts your behaviour on the long term.
+It’s the combined effect of writing things down and doing it regularly that dramatically impacts your behaviour on the long term.

 9. Share your goals with others

-We all like to tell our friends on the 1st of January what our New Year’s goals are, but then it all falls flat.
-To make it effective you must ask your friends to get together once a month to check on each others progress.
+We all like to tell our friends on the 1st of January what our New Year’s goals are, but then often our plans come to nothing.
+To make it effective you must ask a friend to keep you accountable on your progress.
 Do this if you are serious about your goals as accountability increases your chances of keeping your promises.
-(And if your friends are not up for such a systematic approach, join DrivenWoman!)
+Accountability is another cornerstone of the DrivenWoman program.

 Sharing with other people makes you feel accountable, but it will also help you evaluate your goals and their relevance.
 It is possible that you want to change your goals during the year and talking things through with a friend is an effective way to help you process your choices.